matthias-mayr/Cartesian-Impedance-Controller/README.md

 - Separate base library that can be integrated in non-ROS environments
 - Interface to ROS messages and dynamic_reconfigure for easy runtime configuration

 ![](./res/flowchart.png)

 ## Torques

 The torque signal commanded to the joints of the robot is composed by the superposition of three joint-torque signals:
 - The torque calculated for Cartesian impedance control with respect to a Cartesian pose reference in the frame of the EE of the robot (`tau_task`).
-- The torque calculated for joint impedance control with respect to a desired configuration and projected in the null-space of the robot's Jacobian, so it should not affect the Cartesian motion of the robot's end-effector (`tau_ns`).
+- The torque calculated for joint impedance control with respect to a desired configuration and projected in the nullspace of the robot's Jacobian, so it should not affect the Cartesian motion of the robot's end-effector (`tau_ns`).
 - The torque necessary to achieve the desired external force command (`cartesian_wrench`), in the frame of the EE of the robot (`tau_ext`).

 ## Limitations

 - Joint friction is not accounted for
 - Stiffness and damping values along the Cartesian dimensions are uncoupled
-- No built-in gravity compensation for tools or workpieces (can be achieved by commanded a wrench)
+- No built-in gravity compensation for tools or workpieces (can be achieved by commanding a wrench)

 ## Prerequisites
 ### Required